ACCESS-NRI/hpcpy/docs/usage.md

 # Usage

-The following describes the basic usage of hpcpy.
+The following describes the basic usage of HPCpy.

 ## Getting a client object